-Please read the memo regarding CSULB IRB Response to COVID-19, Phase-2, and the Guide for IRB Projects with In-Person Procedures during the COVID-19 Pandemic approved Oct 15th, 2020.
+Please read the memo regarding CSULB IRB Response to COVID-19, Phase-3, and the IRB Guide for Projects with In-Person Procedures During the COVID-19 Pandemic Approved Nov 4th, 2021.

 In order to meet the requirements of CSU Accessible Technology Initiative (ATI) http://teachingcommons.cdl.edu/access/, the PDF versions of the forms are posted in relevant sections of this IRB webpage, and the Microsoft Word versions can be downloaded from the IRBNet Library Manager.

 5) As of January 21, 2019 compliance for the revised Common Rule (also called the 2018 Rule, adopted by 17 federal departments and agencies to regulate research with human subjects) is in effect.

 The goal of the Revised Common Rule is to better protect research subjects, reduce administrative burdens and streamline IRB processes.
 Many useful HHS OHRP educational resources and videos on the revised Common Rule can be found at https://www.hhs.gov/ohrp/education-and-outreach/revised-common-rule/index.html.
 Please note that significant changes have been made, especially regarding the definition of Research, the definition of Human Subject, the Exemption Categories, and the Informed Consent form.
 Only qualified CSULB IRB members/administrators are authorized to determine which project meets the definition of "Research with Human Subjects," and subsequently, whether an IRB protocol can be approved under a particular exemption category.
 Investigators are not allowed to make self-determination on such topics.

 6) AY 2022-2023 IRB Meeting Dates, Submission Deadlines and Protocol Processing Timeframe: